TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 # Nuking Discord Server Bot/Nuke Bot
 * C-REAL is currently the **FASTEST** and **FREE** open source nuke bot out here.
 All commands will be focused on nuking-related.

 * We have combined threading, queue, requests, and discord.py API to make the commands run as fast as possible.
-If you are seeing rate limiting logged in your consol while using this script, then that is simply because <ins>it runs too fast</ins>.
+If you are seeing rate limiting logged in your console while using this script, then that is simply because <ins>it runs too fast</ins>.

 * If you want the updates that have been happening click [here](news.txt)